A beginner’s guide for K8s setup using Kubectl

 What is Kubectl?

-Kubernetes is a great solution for automating the deployment, scaling, and management of containerized applications – explained in more detail in “How to get started with Kubernetes” before moving forward.
-In this part, we are going to move to the installation steps.
+Kubernetes is a great solution for automating the deployment, scaling, and management of containerized applications – explained in more detail in “How to get started with Kubernetes” blog post.

 One of the main tools in Kubernetes is Kubectl.
 This is the main command-line tool for administering and interacting with your Kubernetes installation; think of kubectl as the Bash environment of Kubernetes.